helloideabox/powerpack-lite-elementor/readme.txt

 25. [Advanced Posts](https://powerpackelements.com/elementor-widgets/posts/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link) - Create stylish blog layouts with the Elementor Posts widget.
 26. [Business Reviews](https://powerpackelements.com/elementor-widgets/business-reviews/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link) - Fetch your product reviews from Google & Yelp and easily display them on your sites in Elementor.

-### TEMPLATE LIBRRAY FOR ELEMENTOR - FREE & PRO
+### TEMPLATE LIBRARY FOR ELEMENTOR - FREE & PRO
 **Easiest, Fastest, and Creative Way to Design Websites!**

 PowerPack template library includes 150+ ready-to-use section blocks.
-All block templates are precise work of our designers that can be used to create any website.
+All block templates are the precise work of our designers that can be used to create any website.

 https://www.youtube.com/watch?v=IoSvG1-0f4M&t=1s